Right Arrow

 The foundation of operational accountability

-Accountability in manufacturing encompasses both personal and organizational responsibility systems that ensure adherence to operational standards, quality requirements, and safety protocols.
-According to OSHA's General Duty Clause, employers must "furnish to each of his employees employment and a place of employment which are free from recognized hazards" (Source: OSHA).
-This legal framework establishes the foundation for operational accountability that extends beyond regulatory compliance to encompass continuous improvement and process optimization.
+Accountability in manufacturing includes personal and organizational responsibility systems that ensure adherence to operational standards, quality requirements, and safety protocols.
+According to OSHA's General Duty Clause, employers must provide a workplace "free from recognized hazards" (Source: OSHA).
+This legal framework establishes a foundation for operational accountability that extends beyond regulatory compliance to include process optimization.

-The RACI (Responsible, Accountable, Consulted, Informed) matrix framework delivers a structured approach to manufacturing accountability by clearly defining roles for each process step.
-For each task, organizations must determine:
+The RACI (Responsible, Accountable, Consulted, Informed) matrix offers a structured approach to manufacturing accountability by clearly defining roles for each process step.
+For each task, organizations determine:

 1. Responsible: Who performs the work